dimagi/commcare-hq/docs/couchdb.rst

 Things to know about views:

-1. Every time you create or update doc, each map function is run on it and the btree_ for the view is updated based on the change in what the maps emit for that doc.
+1. Every time you create or update a doc, each map function is run on it and the btree_ for the view is updated based on the change in what the maps emit for that doc.
    Deleting a doc causes the btree to be updated as well.
-2. Every time you update a view, it needs to be run, from scratch, in its entirety, on every single doc in the database, regardless of doc_type.
+2. Every time you update a view, all views in the design doc it need to be run, from scratch, in their entirety, on every single doc in the database, regardless of doc_type.

 .. _btree: http://guide.couchdb.org/draft/btree.html